Birkenhead Park railway station: Postwar

 Birkenhead Park station in 1961, with the signal box on the platform to the right, and the northern platform to the left.

 The outer platform faces were hardly used, apart from a handful of trains which were stored outside peak hours in the sidings which remained at all four corners of the station, and outside the island platforms.
 In the 1970s, there were a number of rationalisations to the layout.
 At one stage, through trains used the outer tracks of the station, while a bay platform was fashioned between these to allow a short-lived Liverpool-to-Birkenhead Park extra peak-hour shuttle service.
 The layout was then simplified again to the current one, retaining the former southern island platform with just a through road either side, with the former northern platform demolished in 1992.

 Facilities

 The station is staffed, during all opening hours, and has platform CCTV.
 The island platform has a waiting shelter.
 There is a payphone, booking office and live departure and arrival screens, for passenger information.
 A 16-capacity lift was opened in August 2022, allowing step-free access for all passengers.

 The station has no car park but there is secure cycle storage for 32 bikes.

 Services

 Trains operate every 15 minutes (Monday to Saturday daytime) to New Brighton and West Kirby and every 5–10 minutes via Birkenhead Hamilton Square and the Mersey Railway Tunnel to Liverpool.
 At other times, trains run every 30 minutes to New Brighton and West Kirby, and every 15 minutes to Liverpool.
-These services are all provided by Merseyrail's fleet of Class 507 and Class 777 EMUs.
+These services are all provided by Merseyrail's fleet of Class 777 EMUs.